-Then add the rotary blade to the cutting side for all the fabric pieces.
-You can see more about how the rotary blade works here.
+Add the Rotary Blade to the cutting side for all the fabric pieces.
+You can see more about how the Rotary Blade works here.

-To cut the fabric, you will want to add it to the fabric grip mat.
-Cut the material to 12 inches wide then place on the mat and press into place with your hands.
-In this case, we are going to be writing on the back side of the fabric so be sure it is good side down.
-You don’t have to add any backer to your fabric when cutting with the Cricut Maker so it makes the process super easy!
+You will want to use the pink fabric grip mat for cutting fabric.
+Trim the material to 12 inches wide then place on the mat and press into place with your hands or use a brayer.
+In this case, we are going to be writing on the back side of the fabric so place the fabric’s good side down.
+You don’t have to add any backer to your fabric when cutting with the Rotary Blade on the Cricut Maker, so it makes the process super easy!

 Adding Iron-on to the Zipper Pouch

 You will want to weed all of your iron-on pieces first.
 Want tips and tricks for weeding?
 You can find our post on making weeding easy here.